+BOOK REVIEW

-Review of: Beyes, T. Holt, R., Pias, C. (2020), The Oxford Handbook of Media, Technology, and Organization Studies, Oxford: Oxford University Press.
+Oxford Handbook of Media, Technology, and Organization Studies, Timon Beyes, Robin Holt and Claus Pias (eds) (2020) Oxford University Press, Oxford, 558pp., £110 hardback, ISBN: 9780198809913

-By Silvia Gherardi, University of Trento, Italy

-silvia.gherardi@unitn.it

-There are a couple of things that you, dear reader, need to know before approaching this handbook.
-First, it is surprising, second it is 538 pages long, and third it collects 43 chapters, ordered in strict alphabetical order, ranging from Account Books to Wiki, passing through High Heels, Prezi, Pussy Hat, Suit, just to name some of them.
-Objects that usually you do not find in relation with media, technology, and organization studies.
-I agreed to review the handbook without knowing anything about it, but presuming to be familiar with the theme, interested in it and trusting the authors’ scholarship (I admit to be one of their fans!).
-Once the handbook was in my hands, my first thought was that reviewing it would be an impossible task.
+There are a couple of things that the reader should know before approaching this Handbook.
+First, it is surprising; second it is 538 pages long; and third it collects 43 chapters, ordered in strict alphabetical order, ranging from ‘account books’ to ‘Wiki’, passing through ‘high heels’, ‘prezi’, ‘pussy hat’ and ‘suit’.
+These are things usually not found in media, technology and organization studies.
+I agreed to review the Handbook knowing nothing about it, but familiar with the theme, interested in it and trusting the authors’ scholarship (I admit to being one of their fans!).
+Once the Handbook was in my hands, my first thought was that reviewing it would be an impossible task.
 I admit that I was frightened.
-However, after moving beyond this first impression, I realized that not only I survived but that it was possible to read it all and discover how interesting, witty, funny, surprising, and clever it was.
+However, after moving beyond this first impression, I realized how interesting, witty, funny, surprising and clever it is.

-Given its eclectic composition, I elaborated a strategy for reading it and I wish to share it with you, potential future readers.
-I thought that an alphabetic order is a non-order or better that it is as good as any other ordering principle, as demonstrated by Louis Borges’s Chinese encyclopaedia Celestial Emporium of Benevolent Knowledge.
-In that encyclopaedia it is written that animals are divided into: those that belong to the Emperor; embalmed ones; those that are trained; suckling pigs; mermaids; fabulous ones; stray dogs; those included in the present classification; those that tremble as if they were mad; innumerable ones; those drawn with a very fine camelhair brush; others; those that have just broken a flower vase; those that from a long way off look like flies.
-From Borges we can learn that order is a multiple concept and that it is possible to start reading the chapters in the handbook from anywhere and follow our curiosity and the sudden connections that come to mind.
+Given its eclectic composition, I elaborated a strategy for reading it that I wish to share with you.
+I thought that an alphabetic order is a non-order or as good as any other ordering principle, as demonstrated by Louis Borges’s Chinese encyclopaedia, Celestial Emporium of Benevolent Knowledge.
+In this, animals are divided into those that belong to the emperor; embalmed ones; those that are trained; suckling pigs; mermaids; fabulous ones; stray dogs; those included in the present classification; those that tremble as if they were mad; innumerable ones; those drawn with a very fine camelhair brush; others; those that have just broken a flower vase; those that from a long way off look like flies.
+From Borges, we can learn that order is a multiple concept and that it is possible to start reading the chapters in this Handbook from anywhere, to follow our curiosity and the sudden connections that come to mind.